sylvainschmitt/rcontroll/src/new_troll.md

 -   Removing all the exit()

--   Replacing all cout by Rcout
+-   Replacing all cout by Rcout, cerr by Rcerr

 -   Adding parenthesis to avoid the corresponding warning